EuroProofNet/europroofnet.github.io/_pages/schools/Kutaisi24/meeting.md

 From Kutaisi International Airport, take a bus to the city center for around €4.
 Alternatively, you can take a taxi for about €10.
 From the city center to [Kutaisi International University](https://www.google.com/maps/place/Kutaisi+International+University+%7C+Building+K+%7C/@42.2112127,42.7135331,17z/data=!4m10!1m2!2m1!1skutaisi+international+university!3m6!1s0x405cedda7a2ef2d1:0xb65f0fc450dc07e6!8m2!3d42.213231!4d42.7154753!15sCiBrdXRhaXNpIGludGVybmF0aW9uYWwgdW5pdmVyc2l0eZIBCnVuaXZlcnNpdHngAQA!16s%2Fg%2F11hft0jt6k?entry=ttu), there is bus N3 where you can pursue ticket using credit/debit card.

 You can also order a taxi directly from the airport to the university without going to the city center.
-For finding out public transport routes and schedules, you can use the Moovit app, or use taxi apps such as maxim and YandexGo.
+For finding out public transport routes and schedules, you can use the Moovit app, or use taxi apps such as maxim and YandexGo

 ### Event Photos: